 All the loans are classic amortising loans, which pay monthly and are fully amortising with a fixed interest rate.
-The transaction is not exposed to residual value risk, as there are no loans with residual value that were sold to the issuer.
+The transaction will not be exposed to residual value risk, as there are no loans with residual value that can be sold to the issuer.